 The ideal treatment program is also determined by the extent of your addiction or mental health condition.
 Different programs are most suitable for various levels of addiction, specific to the given patient and their unique treatment needs for multimodal care throughout the rehabilitation process.

-Both programs have an equal commitment to rehabilitate patients suffering from addiction and/or mental health disorders.
+Both programs are committed to rehabilitating patients suffering from addiction and/or mental health disorders.
 Both programs are effective treatment options for patients who need medically-assisted detoxification services.
 Both are ideal for patients who have a higher risk of relapse; owing to negative influences and lacking a strong support system serve as an impediment for paving the path to long-term sobriety.

-Suffice to say, residential treatment is the more intensive option and approach to addiction recovery.
-Given the risks involved, patients are provided with 24-hour medical care and supervision.
+Similar as they are, however, suffice to say, residential treatment is the more intensive and complete option and approach to addiction recovery.
 As a patient, your treatment experience will be essential for your recovery outcome, considering your higher needs for round-the-clock care, direct access to medical professionals, specialized therapies, and more.

 Inpatient Treatment Programs

-On the other hand, some have some spaces reserved for the activities that are incorporated in the program, but in most cases engaging patients in these outdoor activities might not be a priority
+On the other hand, some have some spaces reserved for the activities that are incorporated in the program, but in many cases engaging patients in these outdoor activities might not be a priority

 Residential Treatment Programs

-Residential programs provide a more home-like environment with all levels of comfort that help facilitate a calm, inviting space of recovery.
-Furthermore, they tend to be more open to roam, and typically allows patients to leave facility grounds under the supervision of staff and/or family.
+Residential programs provide a more real life, home-like environment with all levels of comfort that help facilitate a calm, inviting space of recovery.
+Furthermore, they tend to be more open to roam, and typically allows patients to occasionally leave facility grounds under the supervision of staff and/or family.